 Finding safe, affordable housing is one of the biggest challenges people staying at The Ottawa Mission face.
-In 2015, we helped 185 people find a place to call home.

 Finding a place to stay beyond the shelter